Alexandria Ocasio-Cortez: Economic policy

-In September 2019, Ocasio-Cortez introduced an anti-poverty policy proposal (packaged in a bundle called "A Just Society") that would take into account the cost of childcare, health care, and "new necessities" like Internet access when measuring poverty.
+In September 2019, Ocasio-Cortez introduced a poverty-reduction policy proposal (packaged in a bundle called "A Just Society") that would take into account the cost of childcare, health care, and "new necessities" like Internet access when measuring poverty.
 The proposal would cap annual rent increases and ensure access to social welfare programs for people with convictions and undocumented immigrants.
-According to the US census, about 40 million Americans live in poverty.

-Ocasio-Cortez has proposed a marginal tax as high as 70% on income above $10 million to pay for the Green New Deal.
+Ocasio-Cortez has proposed a marginal tax rate as high as 70% on income above $10 million to pay for the Green New Deal.
 According to tax experts contacted by The Washington Post, this tax would bring in extra revenue of $720 billion per decade.
-But an analysis by the think tank Tax Foundation estimated that, after accounting for macroeconomic effects, the proposal would increase tax revenue by $189.1 billion over ten years if it is applied only to ordinary income, or decrease tax revenue by 53.1 billion if it is applied to all forms of income, including capital gains.
 Ocasio-Cortez has opposed and voted against the pay-as-you-go rule supported by Democratic leaders, which requires deficit-neutral fiscal policy, with all new expenditures balanced by tax increases or spending cuts.
 She and Representative Ro Khanna have condemned the rule for hamstringing new or expanded progressive policies.
 Drawing a parallel with the Great Depression, she has argued that the Green New Deal needs deficit spending like the original New Deal.